 Through these efforts, we aim to provide a more comprehensive model of the universe, addressing existing tensions and contributing to the broader field of cosmology.
 By integrating the Riemannian geometry, a scalar dynamical field and its potential into cosmological models, we hope to offer novel explanations for observed discrepancies and enhance our understanding of the universe's fundamental properties.

 This paper is structured as follows: In \refS{sec:overall_methodology}, we discuss the overall methodology, and we present physical preliminaries for the study.
-In \refS{sec:Dynamical_Analysis_phiLambdaCDM}, we describe the dynamical analysis of the $\phi$CDM model.
-In \refS{sec:dimensionless_variables_and_representative_3DphiLambdaCDM}, we present the numerical solutions of $\phi$CDM.
-In \refS{sec:stability_analysis_of_3D_phiLambdaCDM}, we present the stability analysis.
-In \refS{sec:phase_portraits_of_the_6D_to_3D_system}, we present the $\phi$CDM phase portraits.
-In we compare the numerical solutions between $\phi$CDM and $\phi$CDM, while, in \refS{sec:phasespace_criticalpoints_comparison_of_models}, we discuss the results of all $\phi$CDM phase portraits and compare them to the $\Lambda$CDM one.
+In \refS{sec:Dynamical_Analysis_phiLambdaCDM}, we describe the dynamical analysis of the $\phi\Lambda$CDM model.
+In \refS{sec:dimensionless_variables_and_representative_3DphiLambdaCDM}, we present the numerical solutions of $\phi\Lambda$CDM.
+In \refS{sec:phase_portraits_of_the_6D_to_3D_system}, we present the $\phi\Lambda$CDM phase portraits.
+In we compare the numerical solutions between $\phi\Lambda$CDM and $\phi\Lambda$CDM, while, in \refS{sec:phasespace_criticalpoints_comparison_of_models}, we discuss the results of all $\phi\Lambda$CDM phase portraits and compare them to the $\Lambda$CDM one.
 Finally, in \refF{sec:conclusion_discussion}, we conclude and discuss our results.